Nancy Roman: Chicago/Yerkes

 She started graduate school at the University of Chicago in March 1946.
 Finding the classes easier than at Swarthmore, she approached three professors, Otto Struve, George van Biesbroeck, and William Wilson Morgan, asking each for an observational astronomy project to work on.
 The first gave her a theory project, the second a data analysis project, and Morgan provided an observational project using a 12-inch telescope, most likely the refractor from the Kenwood Astrophysical Observatory.
-Although Morgan was initially dismissive of Roman, at one point not speaking to her for six months, he did continue to support her research.
+Although Morgan was initially dismissive of Roman, at one point not speaking to her for six months, he continued to support her research.
 She received her Ph.D. in astronomy in 1949, having written a dissertation on the Ursa Major Moving Group.

 After a two-month break at the Warner and Swasey Observatory, she was invited by Morgan to be his research associate at Yerkes Observatory.
 She worked at Yerkes for six years, often traveling to the McDonald Observatory in Texas, which at the time was managed by the University of Chicago, and once to the David Dunlap Observatory in Toronto, supported by the Office of Naval Research.
 The research position was not permanent, so Roman became an instructor and later, an assistant professor.

 At Yerkes, her research focused on stellar spectroscopy, emphasizing F and G type stars and high-velocity stars.
-Her work produced some of the most highly cited papers of the time, including, in 1950, three top-100 papers in a year with over 3,000 publications She was offered research positions at Wayne State University and the University of Southern California, but turned them down as she felt the institutions lacked sufficient astronomical instrumentation, an issue of great importance to her.
-She traveled to Argonne National Laboratory to use their new astrometry device for measuring photographic plates, but was unable to convince Yerkes to acquire one; she also advocated for the purchase of a then-novel digital computer for data analysis in 1954, but was turned down by department chair Subrahmanyan Chandrasekhar, who declared computers as unuseful for this purpose.
-Roman eventually left her job at the university because of the paucity of tenured research positions available to women; they had never had a woman on the academic staff.
-Gerard Kuiper had recommended to her a position at the Naval Research Laboratory in the new field of radio astronomy.
+Her work produced some of the most highly cited papers of the time, including, in 1950, three top-100 papers in a year with over 3,000 publications.
+She was offered research positions at Wayne State University and the University of Southern California, but turned them down as she felt the institutions lacked sufficient astronomical instrumentation, an issue of great importance to her.

+She traveled to Argonne National Laboratory to use their new astrometry device for measuring photographic plates, but was unable to convince Yerkes to acquire one.
+She advocated for the purchase of a then-novel digital computer for data analysis in 1954, but was turned down by department chair Subrahmanyan Chandrasekhar, who declared computers as unuseful for this purpose.
+Roman eventually left her job at the university because of the paucity of tenured research positions available to women.
+They had never had a woman on the academic staff.
+Gerard Kuiper recommended to her a position at the Naval Research Laboratory in the new field of radio astronomy.